damienbutt/arch-base/.devcontainer/README.md

 The container can be customized by editing:

 -   `.devcontainer/devcontainer.json` - Container configuration
--   `.devcontainer/setup.sh` - Post-creation setup script
+-   `.devcontainer/setup.sh` - Simple welcome and workspace initialization script

+The setup script now focuses on workspace initialization rather than system configuration:

+-   Provides development environment overview
+-   Downloads Go dependencies
+-   Installs git hooks (lefthook)
+-   Sets up proper file permissions

+All system packages and tools are installed during the Docker build phase for better performance.

 Rebuild the container after changes: